 Mary has published many books and articles with a focus on international schools and international education.
 She is Editor in Chief of the Journal of Research in International Education and, with Professor Jeff Thompson, joint Editor of International School magazine.
 She has led teams undertaking research projects including, recently, those relating to implementation of the IB Diploma CAS programme worldwide, and student experiences at the United World College in Mostar, Bosnia and Herzegovina.

-Executive Director at ECIS
+Former Executive Director at ECIS

-Kevin is Executive Director of ECIS.
+Kevin is the former Executive Director of ECIS.
 In addition to two decades in education as a teacher, advisor, department head, and deputy head, he has given 19 years of service as a director on non-profit boards, with four years as a school trustee.
 Kevin is a Fellow in the UK-based Royal Society of Arts; advisory council member for Harvard Business Review; advisory council member for AAIE (Association for the Advancement of International Education); member of the Online Executive Panel (Education) for McKinsey & Company; member of the Feedback Forum (Marketing) for the Financial Times; and past lecturer for the National Endowment for the Humanities.
 He holds bachelor’s degrees in French and German and a Master’s in Comparative Literature, all from the Pennsylvania State University; a Ph.D. in Comparative Literature from Rutgers University; and two executive certificates from Stanford University in Advanced Project Management and Strategic Decision & Risk Management.